SouravKrGupta/totalitycorp-frontend-challenge/README.md

 ## tech stack details
 REACT Js and Material UI in some part .
-ANd Most part CSS used.
+And Most part CSS used.